 The biggest challenges happened within my own mind.

 It was the FOMO effect and the perception that cigarettes relieve ‘stress’ that kept me smoking again and again.

 This is important to know because the first step to quitting – and be eminently delighted about it – is to understand that smoking does absolutely nothing for us.

-It is so important that I have created a cheat that goes in-depth so that you can take advantage of it and not fail again and again as I did.
+It is so important that I have created 4 cheats that go in-depth so that you can take advantage of them and not fail again and again as I did.

 The Risks of Going Cold Turkey

 I’m not saying that going cold turkey is dangerous in itself.

 What I mean is that the dangers and risks are magnified when we don’t understand the truths about smoking.

 And this is true for ALL methods… I’m not only implying to cold turkey.